 Table 2 presents the results of the linear mixed effects model, distinguishing between the effect of interface condition and the learning/experience effect.
 Figure 9 also shows the means and 95% confidence intervals, after applying a linear detrending to correct for the learning/experience effect.
-The effects of the interface condition are described below.
+The effects of the interface conditions are described below.

-- The perception of safety, as measured through keypresses across the 8.86-14.30 s interval showed significant differences between the seven experimental conditions, with the highest score for the TransparentVehicle, and the lowest score for the Baseline condition (Figure 9, top left).
-The performance of the VideoHead and VideoStreet designs, including their guidance-included variations, was equivalent on this metric. - Usefulness (Figure 9, top middle) and satisfaction (Figure 9, top right) showed significant differences between conditions.
-The TransparentVehicle was found to be the most useful and satisfying, followed by the VideoSeeThrough.
-A negligible difference was observed in the scores between the standard VideoStreet design and the one equipped with the guiding arrow, both of which attained positive scores on the scales of satisfaction and usefulness.
-A similar negligible difference is noted in the scores between the VideoHead design and the guidance-included version, although these two conditions score negatively on the satisfaction scale.
-Importantly, there was no substantial difference in the usefulness scores between VideoHead and VideoStreet, both with and without the guiding arrow.
-The Baseline condition attained the lowest scores, with net negative values on both the satisfaction and usefulness scales. - Self-reported workload (Figure 9, bottom left) also showed significant differences between conditions, with the TransparentVehicle showing the lowest workload, and the VideoHead the highest.
+- The perception of safety, as measured through keypresses across the 8.86-14.30 s interval, showed significant differences between the seven experimental conditions, with the highest score for the TransparentVehicle, and the lowest score for the Baseline condition (Fig. 9, top left).
+The performance of the VideoHead and Video-Street designs, including their guidance-included variations, was equivalent on this metric. - Usefulness (Fig. 9, top middle) and satisfaction (Fig. 9, top right) showed significant differences between conditions.
+The TransparentVehicle was found to be the most useful and satisfying, followed by the Vide-oSeeThrough.
+A negligible difference was observed in the scores between the standard VideoStreet design and tion because it was fully occluded by the parked vehicle.
+Across the depicted interval, the vehicle drove 15 km/h